Questions we hear

 How do I install a system?

 Detailed instructions are in each Operating Manual.
-Installation generally involves routing cables from the Control Room to the Pen Panel in the Equipment Room, and from the Pen Panel to the Magnet.
+Installation is straightforward and generally involves simply routing cables from the Control Room to the Pen Panel in the Equipment Room, and from the Pen Panel to the Magnet.
+Installation and training is available as as system add-on.

 How do I order a custom Product?